Phebi-AI/charting-sample-1/README.md

 In this example we tell the system we want to compare the emotions and ERS-scores in the different markets.
 Markets is a tag that is attached to every file in the project.

+The "GroupBy" will sum the data by market.
+We use the "Count" variable so we can calculate the average emotion score from the sum.

 For more detail on how the values and settings are defined check out how [elements are defined within the report definition](https://github.com/Phebi-AI/report-definitions#elements)

 Using the sample report definition from above, the data passed to the render and update function, will look like the following: